tea-lang-org/tea-lang/documentation.md

 ```

 ##### Testing against the Null Hypothesis:
-Tea currently supports Null Hypothesis Significance Testing (NHST), which tests *your*
+Tea currently supports Null Hypothesis Significance Testing (NHST), which tests your
-hypothesis&mdash;that there is some relationship between certain variables in your dataset&mdash;
-against a *null hypothesis*.

-By default, Tea uses the null hypothesis that there is no relationship between variables, i.e.
-the data in your dataset occurred by random chance.
+hypothesis against the *null hypothesis* that the entries in your dataset occurred by
+random chance.

 The statistical tests selected by Tea will determine whether the null hypothesis should
-be accepted or rejected, i.e. whether you can conclude that there is indeed a relationship
+be accepted or rejected&mdash;i.e., whether you can conclude that there is indeed a relationship
 between the variables specified in your hypothesis.

 ## How do I interpret the output of my Tea program?